kyeno/gemlink/README.md

 ### Check GCC version

-gcc/g++ 4.9 or later is required.
-TENT has been successfully built using gcc/g++ versions 4.9 to 7.x inclusive.
+gcc/g++ 9 or later is required.
+Gemlink has been successfully built using gcc/g++ versions 9 inclusive.
 Use `g++ --version` to check which version you have.

 On Ubuntu Trusty, if your version is too old then you can install gcc/g++ 4.9 as follows:

 ```
 $ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 $ sudo apt-get update
-$ sudo apt-get install g++-4.9
+sudo apt install gcc-9 g++-9
 ```

 ### Fetch the software and parameter files